cvmfs/doc-cvmfs/docs/cpt-repo.rst

                                          Can be mounted or symlinked to another location *before* creating the first
                                          repository.
-                                         Hosts the scratch area described in
+                                         Hosts the scratch area described
-                                         Section [sct:repoupdate] thus might
+                                         :ref:`here <sct_repocreation_update>`,
-                                         consume notable disk space during
+                                         thus might consume notable disk space
-                                         repository updates.
+                                         during repository updates.

   ``/etc/cvmfs``                         **Configuration files and keychains**
                                          Similar to the structure described in
-                                         Table [tbl:configfiles].
-Do not
+                                         :ref:`this table <tab_configfiles>`.
+Do
-                                         symlink this directory.
+                                         not symlink this directory.

   ``/etc/cvmfs/cvmfs\_server\_hooks.sh`` **Customisable server behaviour**
-                                         See Section [sct:serverhooks] for
+                                         See ":ref:`sct_serverhooks`" for
                                          further details

   ``/etc/cvmfs/repositories.d``          **Repository configuration location**